What is DASH Domains?

 Who is eligible for DASH Domains accounts?

-Staff in the Libraries and LATIS can also request accounts, with preference for staff who support DASH projects.
+University staff are eligible for accounts, with preference for staff who develop or support DASH projects.

 When is it appropriate to create an account?